 This document defines a YANG data model for the management of network interfaces.
 It is expected that interface-type-specific data models augment the generic interfaces data model defined in this document.
-The data model includes configuration data and state data (status information and counters for the collection of statistics).
+The data model includes definitions for configuration and system state (status information and counters for the collection of statistics).